angular/material-start/README.md

 Here you modified the shell application [available in `tutorial_0.html`] to use Angular-Material.

-* Use Bower to install angular-material:  `bower install angular-material -D`
+* Use Bower to install angular-material with `bower install angular-material -D`
 * In the HTML, load the CSS and JS modules:
 * Configure the app dependency on 'ngMaterial'